Peleliu: Transport

 The main road lies on the west side of Bloody Nose Ridge and extends from Kloulklubed to the landing strip.
 Secondary roads extend to all parts of the island.
-The landing strip was built during the Japanese era and originally consisted of a 6600-foot runway oriented SW to NE with a smaller perpendicular runway intersecting the main run way about 2200 feet from the SW.
-Additional taxiways connected the runways to airport facilities located to the north of the runways.
-The landing strips are unimproved, but still serve for the daily flight from the Airai airport by a single engine plane.
-A third landing strip was built on Ngedbus Island, just north of Beliliou, during the Japanese administration.
-It was abandoned after the Battle of Peleliu and today is overgrown with a coconut plantation.

 Peleliu Battlefield

-The entire island has been listed on the National Register of Historic Places as the Peleliu Battlefield, and has been designated a U.S. National Historic Landmark.
+The entire island has been listed in the United States on the National Register of Historic Places as the Peleliu Battlefield, and has been designated a U.S. National Historic Landmark.

 Education

 The Ministry of Education operates public schools.

 Peleliu Elementary School opened in 1946, and had its second building open in 1966, with the first still in use.

 Palau High School in Koror is the country's only public high school, so children from this community go there.